Alanwe/aicalc/tasks.md

 - Add "Open in VS Code" button for Python script cells

 **Questions**:
 - Should Python functions run in-process or in separate process?
+I think a seperate process is more secure and reliable, however if we can do in-process that would be good.
+I dont want a seperate window appearing
 - Do you want debugging support (attach debugger)?
+Yes, but if complicated we can work without

 ---